lnadi17/fluffy-computer/README.md

 ![](examples/gifs/screen_and_keyboard.gif)

 ### paint_screen_white
 This program paints the attached screen white.
-The SCREEN_DRIVER chip handles the instruction sent to the output port.
+The SCREEN_DRIVER chip handles the instruction sent from the output port.

 ![](examples/gifs/paint_screen_white.gif)